About

 Why I built this

-The second type has done the opposite — hundreds of practice questions, full test after full test.
+The second type of student has done hundreds of practice questions and often does at least one full practice test per week.
 But when I ask why they chose a particular answer, they say "it just seemed right."
-They've been practicing without a framework, reinforcing intuition instead of building skill.
-No matter how many questions you do, if you haven't refined your approach, you're just cementing bad habits.
+No matter how many questions you do, if you haven't refined your approach, it will be difficult to improve and you won't see much movement in your practice test scores.

-The real path forward is the balance between the two.
-A simple, repeatable approach for each question type — clear enough to become second nature, applied consistently enough to become habit.
+The path to improving your LSAT score is a balance between the two strategies.
+A simple approach for each question type, repeatedly applied over a large amount of practice questions until it becomes habit.
 The goal is to be so familiar with the patterns of the test that you start thinking like a test writer, not just a test taker.
-That's when scores move.
+That's what high scoring students are able to do.

-I found myself teaching the same frameworks over and over to different students.
-So I built this.
-Every lesson here is a distillation of what actually works in real tutoring sessions, paired with real questions so you can immediately apply what you've learned.
-No fluff, no filler — just the approach, and the practice to make it stick.
+I built this website because I found myself teaching the same frameworks over and over to different students and I figured I could make the lessons more accessible by putting them all in one place.
+Every lesson here is a distillation of real tutoring sessions, paired with real questions so you can immediately apply what you've learned.

 Student results